MK0999/readmefile/Develop/README.md

   * [Tests](#tests)

   ## Description
-  Created a readme file with the help of of inquirer to gice descrption of produst, its usage and so on.
+  Creade a readme file file where user have to answer various questions like title, usage, description and so on to creade a professional readme file
   ## Installation
-  Inquirer@8.2.4
+  inquire@8.2.4
   ## Usage
-  It helps to generate a professional readme file.
+  It helps to generate readme file to describe project
   ## Contribution
   N/A
   ## Tests